This keto Cuban casserole is an easy recipe variation of the classic Cuban sandwich.

 What’s In This Keto Cuban Casserole?

 This keto casserole is packed with all of your favorite Cuban flavors, minus the carbs from bread.
-You’re basically having a deconstructed Cuban sandwich in casserole.
+You’re basically having a deconstructed Cuban sandwich in a casserole.

 You should note that although I made this recipe in a glass casserole dish, you could also use a cast iron skillet with the same great results.